koschaos/koschaos.github.io/private/e56e230c44b9c3d39940e1ca67dd47d60e7f32fe/index.md

 #### 4. It's all about relationships

 Life is about relationships.
 It's not about work, or money, or stuff, or status ... that's all bullshit.
-It's about good relationships with people, with family, with friends.
+It's about good relationships, with family, with friends.
 As a kid who was mortifyingly shy and introverted, this lesson has been ... and still is ... the hardest for me to navigate.

 It's been too easy for me to turn inward and close off the world to focus on just my home.
 It's why I'm grateful to have been added to the WhatsApp group.
-It's why I'm happy to go to track meets and be part of the parent group.
+It's why I'm happy to go to Aidan's track meets and be part of the parent group.
 It's why I've got reminders to reach out to people, to check in on how they're doing, how they're really doing, not the curated Instabook/Facegram feed.
 So, I've to be intentional about it, but it's usually worth the effort.

 #### 5. "We're all just walking each other home."

 I heard that ☝🏻 quote on a podcast, attributed to the spiritual teacher Ram Dass, and it resonated a lot.
 It ties to the point above about relationships.
-However different our paths in life, all of us, every single one of us, are all walking to the same destination, an endpoint that no one likes to talk about, but it's inevitable for all of us.
-We are all likely encountering similar obstacles along the way, differing perhaps in the timing or location or intensity.
+However different our paths in life, all of us, every single one of us, are all walking to the same destination, an endpoint that no one likes to talk about, but it's inevitable.
+We are all likely encountering similar obstacles along the way, differing perhaps in the timing, or location, or intensity.

 If we're all heading the same way, if we're all encountering the same types of challenges (and joys, and emotions, etc.), wouldn't it be nicer to walk there together, with some friends to help and be helped along the way?